TaterTotterson/microWakeWord-Trainer-Nvidia-Docker/README.md

 Easily train microWakeWord detection models with this pre-built Docker image.

-## Prerequisites

-- Advanced notebook requires Nvidia RTX xx90, you need more then 20GB vram.

 ## Quick Start

 Follow these steps to get started with the microWakeWord Trainer: